Rajminster/Helios/README.md

 ## Hardware

-In order to setup a device ideal for the software written in this repository, the following hardware components shouuld be assembled:
+In order to setup a device ideal for the software written in this repository, the following hardware components should be assembled:
 - An Intel Arduino 101
 - Four Light Dependent Resistor (LDR) sensors
 - Four 100 Ω resistors